mdlacasse/Owl/README.md

 the off-diagonal elements (see the notebook tutorial for details).
 Average rates calculated over a historical data period can also be chosen.

-Monte Carlo simulations capabilities are included  and provide a success rate and a histogram of the outcome.
+Monte Carlo simulations capabilities are included  and provide a probability of success and a histogram of the outcome.
 These simulations can be used for either determining the distribution of the maximum net spending amount under the constraint of a desired bequest, or the distribution of the maximum bequest under the constraint of a desired net spending amount.
+Unlike discrete-event simulators, Owl uses an optimization algorithm for every new scenario, which results in more calculations being performed.
+As a result, the number of cases to be considered should be kept to a reasonable number.
+For a few thousands cases, a few minutes of calculations can provide very good estimates and reliable probability distributions.

 Basic input parameters are given through function calls while optional additional time series can be read from an Excel spreadsheet that contains future wages, contributions